-The Responsible Entity mitigates price risk through diversification and a careful selection of securities and other financial instruments specified within the Fund's Investment Guidelines.
+The Responsible Entity mitigates price risk in the underlying fund through diversification and a careful selection of securities and other financial instruments specified within the Fund's Investment Guidelines.
 Compliance with the Fund's Product Disclosure Statement and Investment Guidelines are monitored daily, with any breaches recorded on a breach register and reported to the Compliance Committee on a quarterly basis.